DarpanBeri/DarpanBeri.github.io/README.md

 - All external links use noopener for security
 - Cross-browser tested and optimized
 - Accessibility features implemented
+- All CDN resources protected with Subresource Integrity (SRI) checks

 ## Contact Form